coderofsalvation/expressa-folder/README.md

       expressa.folderDir = __dirname+"/lib"
-      expressa.initFolder('foo')      // will require expressa db/REST-listener code if collection 'foo' exist expressa.initFolder('foo/bar')  // will setup custom express point })
+      expressa.initFolder('foo')      // will require expressa db/REST-listener code if collection 'foo' exist expressa.initFolder('foo/bar')  // will setup custom express point
+      // optional: generate REST client for in the browser at /api/client.js require('expressa-client').middleware({expressa:expressa,  app:app})
+    })

 This will automatically fetch the following files if present: